BahadirAkdemir/ML-DL-SL-2025/readme.md

 ## Resources
 During my learning journey, I have benefited from various resources.
 Below is a list of some of the key resources that have helped me:

-1. **Introduction to Statistical Learning (Python)**
+1. **Introduction to Statistical Learning with Applications in Python (Springer)**
    - Author: Gareth James, Daniela Witten, Trevor Hastie, Rob Tibshirani
    - Book Link: [Here](https://www.statlearning.com/)
    - Lab Solutions I have benefited: [Here](https://islp.readthedocs.io/en/latest/)
    - Exercise Solutions I have benefited: [Here](https://botlnec.github.io/islp/)
    - Description: Amazing resource for ML, Statistics and Data Science.
 I want to thank all people who prepared these resources.

+2. **Introduction to Deep Learning by Eugene Charniak (MIT Press)**

 > **Note:** There are several other resources that I have benefited from but unfortunately, I do not remember all of them.
 I would like to extend my gratitude to all the authors, instructors, and contributors of those resources.